GP Sceptics podcast 5: Lyme disease…don’t get sold a lemon

 About Dr Justin Coleman

-Justin is a GP in Brisbane and Director of Education for GPs in the NT.
-He edits a medical journal and two medical textbooks, and is a medical writer and educator.
+Justin is a GP in Brisbane and educates GP Supervisors for the RACGP.
+He edits Australia's most used medical textbook, and is a medical writer and educator.
 Further details at https://drjustincoleman.com/

 This entry was posted in podcast and tagged , , , , , , .
 Bookmark the permalink.